 Email and electronic forms

-We use a number of electronic forms on the website, these collect the following information:
+We use a number of electronic forms on the website

 - Online contact information

-This data are used for sending out information on useful resources (such as Source quarterly E-Bulletin) or occasionally updates from partner organisations.
+These data are used for sending out information on useful resources (such as Source quarterly E-Bulletin)

 Occasionally we may ask you to fill in questionnaires or surveys whilst online.
 The data collected by the questionnaire or survey will only be used for the purpose stated on the form.
 You may also be given the opportunity to add your email address to our databases so we can contact you in the future.
 We will only use this information to contact you if you expressly give us permission to do so.